JustinHoyt/PoshPlus/README.md

 - Setups a profile.local.ps1 with more opinionated defaults and options that can be changed
 - Provides the beautiful agnoster theme with the solarized color scheme in mind
 - Provides all of the git aliases available in oh-my-zsh
-    - There is also an function built in to help discover the git aliases called "howto"
+    - There is also a function built in to help discover the git aliases called `howto`
     - e.g. `howto commit` will list every alias with the word commit in it